ybur-yug/git_kv_store_tutorial/README.md

 # => "10"
 ```

-Now, to use this.
+Abd to use this.
 We can make a very simple sinatra API to take input remotely:

 ```ruby
 ... # below the class